 Premiered on Mar.
 2, 2008 in Berlin by Freyja Gunnlaugsdóttir

 Mar 2, 2008, Freyja Gunnlaugsdóttir, Potsdammer Platz, Berlin, Germany

-In Hebrew "Shir" means A Song but also the directive Sing!
+Notes: In Hebrew "Shir" means A Song but also the imperative Sing!
 In Persian it means Lion.
 This composition is a song for a Lion that has to sing… A short virtuosic solo for flute that explores many contemporary sound production techniques.
-This work is dedicated to Yossi Arnheim who is the principal flautist of the Israel Philharmonic Orchestra.
-Mr. Arnheim premiered the piece in a concert series "The Flute at the Center" at the Jerusalem Music Center on January 23rd 1997.
+The piece was premiered by Yossi Arnheim in a concert series "The Flute at the Center" at the Jerusalem Music Center on January 23rd 1997.